We monitored four beaches in Mason County from May 21 through Aug. 31, 2018:

 The Beach Environmental Assessment, Communication & Health (BEACH) Program ensures that marine water is safe to swim and play in and informs the public if water doesn't meet swimming standards.

-We monitored four beaches in Mason County from May 22 through Sept.
-1, 2017.
-All beaches were sampled weekly except for Walker County Park beach, which was sampled every other week.
-Details on each beach are presented in the text below.
+We monitored four beaches in Mason County from May 21 – Aug.
+31, 2018.
+All beaches were sampled weekly except for Belfair State Park beach which was sampled every other week.

 Data summary: Bacteria results compared to standards

 The chart below summarizes the bacteria levels at Mason County beaches in relation to the EPA swimming standard

 or saltwater swimming criteria.
 Beaches are considered unsafe for swimming when the geometric mean of enterococcus/100 mL of water is greater than or equal to 35 and the statistical threshold value of enterococcus/100 mL is greater than or equal to 276.
 We issue a public swimming advisory when enterococcus levels reach 104 per 100 mL of water.